psmithiv/nioc/README.md

 Additionally, there are three other properties that may also be specified on the bean object: 'config', 'postConstruct', and 'singleton'.

 #### "config"
-NIoc will create a new instance of the module and pass the value of the config property as an attribute to the method specified.
+NIoC will create a new instance of the module and pass the value of the config property as an attribute to the method specified.

 ```js
 {